IRVLUTD/leap_inhand/readme.md

 - If you feel the motors are too inaccurate, you can also try raising the P and D values.

-#### Useful Tools:
-- MANO to LEAP joint angle mapping.
-- If you have useful tools you feel the community can benefit from, please make a pull request.
-- Please see the code from [Bimanual Dexterity for Complex Tasks](https://bidex-teleop.github.io/) to use Manus gloves with LEAP Hand.
-- I can also add tools to this upon request.  :)

 #### Support:
-- Please contact me at kshaw2@andrew.cmu.edu for any issues.
 - This code is made available using an MIT License.
 - The CAD files are provided with a CC BY-NC-SA Attribution-NonCommercial-ShareAlike license which allows you to use and build upon our work non-commercially.
 - LEAP Hand is provided as-is and without warranty.